 She was ahead of me in the immigration queue and now, was standing at the immigration counter adjacent to mine at SFO airport.
 After getting my immigration work done, I asked the officer, “She seems to be having trouble understanding English, do you mind if I assist her?”.
 “Go ahead”, replied the officer.
 “Auntiji, kya hua?” [what happened], I asked.
 Embezzled and embarrassed with the harsh treatment, she broke into tears, the officer directed me to take her to secondary screening.
 We went there and waited for them to make a decision.

-The incident happened in early 2013 and I almost forgot about it as a one-off thing, till I read about Sureshbhai Patel, a hexagenarian Indian with limited English, visiting his son in Alabama left paralyzed by Madison Police.
-Mr. Patel is paralyzed for life, the officer Eric Parker‘s career has ended.
-Similar incident, worse ending.
+The incident happened in early 2013 and I almost forgot about it as a one-off thing, till I read about Sureshbhai Patel, a sexagenarian Indian with limited English, visiting his son in Alabama left paralyzed by Madison Police.
+Mr. Patel is paralyzed for life, the officer Eric Parker’s career after a brief break is back on track.
+A similar incident, worse ending.